 How To Help Someone Up Or Down The Stairs With A Walker

-Although there is a specific technique that caregivers and physical therapists use for going up and down stairs with a walker – when it comes to doing this with an elderly person I would recommend not to.
+Although there is a specific technique that caregivers and physical therapists use for going up and down stairs with a walker – when it comes to doing this with an elderly person I would recommend not using it.
 You can see a video here of the procedure.

 I would encourage you to instead, use a cane.
-It’s lighter , easier and safer for you and the person you are helping.
+It’s lighter, easier, and there is less risk of injury for you and the person you are helping.

 How To Get Someone In A Wheelchair Up The Stairs